How being an FSO works

 - Are an approved student organization through ASU’s office of Student Organizations and Involvement

-- Have an Fulton faculty/staff advisor or co-advisor
+- Have an Fulton faculty or staff advisor

 - On a minimum of an annual basis, provide their membership list with at least 10 active student members, at least 60% are Fulton students

-- Existed for at least a semester and can demonstrate their organization’s activities and achievements to date
+- Have existed at ASU for at least a semester and can demonstrate their organization’s activities and achievements to date

 - Can demonstrate ongoing activities that meet at least one area of the IRA’S standard:

 - Interaction: encourage student interaction with faculty, staff, or industry